 We created a wrapper around Firefox that allows people to interact with it through gestures and speech.
 Gesture commands include one finger select, five finger pan/scroll, a two finger gesture to move back/forward or to open/close a tab, and two-handed region selection for highlighting a large region.
-Speech

-Figure 4.
-Screen Sharing using VNC and The Sims commands include "bookmark this page", "go to [bookmark name]", "back", "forward", "home", and "search".
+Speech commands include "bookmark this page", "go to [bookmark name]", "back", "forward", "home", and "search".
 The "open keyboard" command opens an onscreen keyboard for typing in URLs or searches.
 Gestures across the seam are allowed: if the man drags a web link from his browser across to hers, that page is automatically loaded in her browser.